-Have you ever met a married couple where one spouse can finish the other’s sentences – so in tune they are with what each will say?
+Have you ever met a married couple so in tune with one another that one spouse can finish the other’s sentences?

 You’d think that after all these years of technology being a driving force behind business growth, there’d be similarly strong communication links between IT and business leaders.
 Alas, it’s still the case that those kinds of close relationships remain the exception rather than the rule.
 Let’s face it, even IT executives and the engineers or analysts who report to them sometimes seem to be speaking different languages.

-Clearly, any enterprise that wants to lead more strategically, innovate more creatively, and expand more aggressively has a vested interest in being able to communicate more effectively across party lines.
+Clearly, any enterprise that wants to lead more strategically, innovate more creatively, and expand more aggressively has a vested interest in being able to communicate more effectively.
 IT professionals, you should champion the cause of becoming better communicators outside of your own cohorts.
 When speaking to CEOs, CFOs, business unit leaders, or even other IT group members, remember that although you’re all working on the same problems, you may be approaching issues from a different conceptual viewpoint.

 That being the case, ask yourself: What can you do to bring those different viewpoints into greater alignment?
 How can you take action to drive better communication across the organization so that the impact and benefits of suggested IT proposals or revisions are clear to everyone?

 Here are some ways to get started:

 IT executives should know the enterprise vision.
 Do you know your company’s five-year plan?
 If not, it’s time to ask about it, so that you can understand where the business is going and how business executives talk about achieving those goals.
 Optimally, IT will even be involved in the discussions that generate those strategies.